Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 To maintain selection mechanism at the viewer level, a speedup structure composed of 3 BVH trees is used.

 The first level tree is constructed of axis-aligned bounding boxes of each selectable object.
 Hence, the root of this tree contains the combination of all selectable boundaries even if they have no currently activated selections.
 Objects are added during the display of *AIS_InteractiveObject* and will be removed from this tree only when the object is destroyed.
 The 1st level BVH tree is build on demand simultaneously with the first run of the selection algorithm.

 The second level BVH tree consists of all sensitive entities of one selectable object.
 The 2nd level trees are built automatically when the default mode is activated and rebuilt whenever a new selection mode is calculated for the first time.

-The third level BVH tree is used for complex sensitive entities that contain many elements: for example, triangulations, wires with many segments, point sets, etc. It is built on demand for sensitive entities with under 800K sub-elements.
+The third level BVH tree is used for complex sensitive entities that contain many elements: for example, triangulations, wires with many segments, point sets, etc.
+It is built on demand for sensitive entities with more than 800K sub-elements (defined by *StdSelect_BRepSelectionTool::PreBuildBVH()*).

 @figure{visualization_image022.png,"Selection BVH tree hierarchy: from the biggest object-level (first) to the smallest complex entity level (third)",400}